 Further, the standards applied by the USPTO and foreign patent offices in granting patents are not always applied uniformly or predictably.
 For example, there is no uniform worldwide policy regarding patentable subject matter or the scope of claims allowable for business methods.
 As such, we do not know the degree of future protection that we will have on our technologies, products, and services.
-While we will endeavor to try to protect our technologies, products, and services with intellectual property rights such as patents, as appropriate, the process of obtaining patents is time-consuming, expensive, and sometimes unpredictable.
+While we will endeavor to try to protect our technologies, products, and services of obtaining patents is time-consuming, expensive, and sometimes unpredictable.